 No. Funds can only be used for rent and utility assistance.

 Yes.
 Funds will be used to first pay unpaid rent and utility bills.
 Funds cannot be applied to past due rent or utility costs that were incurred prior to March 13, 2020.

 The program allows for up to 12 months of financial assistance.
-All past-due rent and utility costs incurred after March 13, 2020 will be paid first with any remaining months of eligibility available for prospective (future) rent assistance in up to three month increments.
-Applicants will be required to reapply every three months for future rental assistance.
-Utility assistance cannot be applied to future months for prospective costs.
+All past-due rent and utility costs incurred after March 13, 2020 will be eligible.
+Rent and utility assistance cannot be applied to future months for prospective costs.
 Funding under the program will be available through at least September 30, 2021, unless all available funds are exhausted prior to that date.